 Q: How is radon tested for?

 The Radtrak² is a long-term test that will monitor between 90 days and 1 full year.
-The guidelines put in place by the EPA are based on a year long exposure to radon.
 This extremely accurate test will take into account all of the daily fluctuations in radon and provide an average concentration.